 <exp value> = digits with decimal point and Exponent, e.g., 2.71E+1 for 27.1 value (set by CURR:PROT, see PAR.
 B.44), error message -222,"Data out of range" is posted in the output queue.
 NOTE: If the current limit is changed, any previously established trigger levels higher than the new limit must be reprogrammed to be lower than the new limit; otherwise triggers will cause the output to exceed the new limit.
 Once the limit is established, the unit will not accept trigger values higher than the programmed limit.
 Related Commands: CURR.
-(See example, Figure B-4.
-See PAR.
+(See PAR.
+3.3.5.1 and Figure 3-2 for special programming considerations.
+See example, Figure B-4.)